uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/dft/enums_and_config_params.rst

 DFT-related scoped enumeration types
 ------------------------------------

-The following scoped enumeration types, defined in the ``oneapi::mkl::dft`` namespace, are used for constructing and configuring ``descriptor`` objects consistently with the DFT(s) they are meant to define.
-The usage of prepended namespace specifiers ``oneapi::mkl::dft`` is omitted below for conciseness.
+The following scoped enumeration types, defined in the ``oneapi::math::dft`` namespace, are used for constructing and configuring ``descriptor`` objects consistently with the DFT(s) they are meant to define.
+The usage of prepended namespace specifiers ``oneapi::math::dft`` is omitted below for conciseness.

 .. list-table::
       :header-rows: 1